ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 cycles, different but equivalent representations...
 To get around these issues, we use a total order on names (based in part on binding times, meaning the variables defined earlier will compare smaller than variables defined later).
-This allows us the define the canonical element of a set of aliases, and we maintain the invariant that canonical elements will always have abstract elements associated to them in the environment (and not an alias equation), and non-canonical elements will always have an alias
+This allows us to define the canonical element of a set of aliases, and we maintain the invariant that canonical elements will always have abstract elements associated to them in the environment (and not an alias equation), and non-canonical elements will always have an alias